Welcome to our nation’s capital city!

 This afternoon, visit one of the Smithsonian Museums, such as the National Air and Space Museum, the National Museum of American History, or the National Portrait Gallery.

 Later, perform a friendship concert alongside a local host ensemble.
+Dinner this evening will be on your own.

 Concert Tour Highlights